Sanjeev98singh/100-days-of-python/README.md

 ### Day 4
 - **Base Conversion in Python**: I've recently learned how to perform base conversion in Python.
 This includes converting numbers between different bases such as binary, decimal, and hexadecimal.

+### Day 4
+Explored Complex and String Data Types in Python

 ## Installation

 To install the required Python modules, follow these steps: